Sweet Dreams (Are Made of This) (album): Recording and production

 The album was assembled by Eurythmics mainly at two locations: a small project studio in the attic of an old warehouse in the Chalk Farm district of north London, where the duo spent seven months living and working, followed by a small room in the Church Studios in London.

 The album was largely recorded onto an 8-track tape machine, apart from three songs: "The Walk" was transferred onto a friend's 16-track, and "Somebody Told Me" and "Wrap It Up" were both recorded onto 24-track (using only half the tracks) while the Church studio was being built.
 Equipment-wise, the band had a recording setup consisting of a Tascam 80-8 8-track, a Soundcraft Series 2 mixer, two Beyerdynamic M201 TG microphones, a Roland Space Echo, a Furman compressor, a B.E.L.
 Electronics noise reduction unit, and a Klark Teknik DN50 spring reverb unit.
 The instruments they used were mainly a Roland SH-09 synthesizer (later said to be an SH-101 instead), a CSQ-100 sequencer, a Gretsch slide guitar, a Movement drum computer, a Roland Juno-6, and a borrowed Oberheim synthesizer (later described as the OB-X model by Stewart).
-Overall, the record cost around £5,000 to make, due to equipment costs.
+Overall, the record cost around £5,000 to make because of equipment costs.

 Release

-After a year and a half of initial commercial failure for Eurythmics, this album became a breakthrough for the duo on both sides of the Atlantic.
+After a year and a half of initial commercial failure for Eurythmics, the album became a breakthrough for the duo on both sides of the Atlantic.
 The title track became particularly popular and remains one of Eurythmics' most recognisable songs.
 Its music video, popular on MTV in the United States, featured Annie Lennox's gender-bending imagery.
 In the wake of this success, the single "Love Is a Stranger", previously a flop, was re-released and became a hit as well.
 It too was accompanied by a video that featured Lennox dressed both as a man and a woman.

 The album was re-released in 2005 with the entire Eurythmics studio catalogue, except the 1984 (For the Love of Big Brother) album, to which Virgin Records holds the rights.
 The recordings were remastered, and several bonus tracks were added to each of the eight albums.
 In this release, Sweet Dreams (Are Made of This) acquired six bonus tracks.
 Early Australian, German, and US CD releases (printed in Japan) and the 2005 reissue version of this album have a slightly longer version of "This City Never Sleeps".
 The length of 6:40 is due to some mixed sound effects and a backmasked message by David A. Stewart saying, "I enjoyed making that there record.
 Very good, very good."

 Stewart was particularly pleased with the final product and called it "one of the most important records of 1983", due to the "carefully structured" arrangements and lyrics.